-Effective January 1, 2008, New Program participants became eligible for matching contributions immediately upon participation after hire; Old Program participants continued to be eligible for matching contributions after completing one year of service.
+Effective January 1, 2008, New Program participants became eligible for matching contributions immediately upon participation after hire; Old Program participants became eligible for matching contributions after completing one year of service.
 The Company contributes 50% of the employee's elective contributions that do not exceed 6% of annual compensation, as defined in the Plan under the Old Program.
-Under the New Program, the Company contributes up to 100% of the first 6% of annual compensation, as defined in the Plan.
+Under the New Program, the Company contributes up to 100% of the first 6% of annual compensation, as defined in the Plan under the Plan.
 For employees participating in the New Program Plus, the Company matches 100% of the first 6% of total pay such employees contribute and makes an additional annual non-elective contribution equal to 4% of such employees' eligible compensation as defined in the Plan.
 The Company matching contribution vests immediately and the annual non-elective contribution and associated earnings vest after three years of service.
 To be eligible for the annual non-elective Company contribution, New Program Plus employees must be credited with at least 1,000 hours in a Plan year and must either be employed at the end of the Plan year (December 31) or have terminated employment during the Plan year due to retirement, death or permanent and total disability.
-Eligible employees will receive the annual Company contribution without regard to whether they have made contributions from their pay to the Plan.
-In addition, Union employees hired or rehired on/after October 1, 2013 will be eligible to receive an immediate Company matching contribution equal to 75% of the first 6% of compensation contributed by the employee (under the Cash Balance Matching program).
-The 75% match will be subject to the current six-year graded vesting schedule.
+Eligible employees will receive the annual non-elective Company contributions from their pay to the Plan.
+In addition, Union employees hired or rehired on or after October 1, 2013 will be eligible to receive an immediate Company matching contribution equal to 75% of the first 6% of compensation contributed by the employee (under the Cash Balance Matching program).
+The 75% match will be subject to a current six-year graded vesting schedule.

 Under the Old Program and the Cash Balance Matching Program, compensation is defined as base pay and, depending on bargaining status, shift differentials and some overtime.
 Under the New Program and New Program Plus, compensation is defined as base, commissions, annual incentive, and overtime pay.
-Also effective January 1, 2014, union employees are eligible to make an election to contribute a portion of their overtime pay to the Plan.
-Union employees may make separate deferral elections for their base pay and overtime pay and the elections may be for different amounts.
+Also effective January 1, 2014, union employees may make separate deferral elections for their base pay and overtime pay and the elections may be for different amounts.
 Contributions to the Plan from overtime pay are not matched by the Company.
-The Plan was also amended to modify the definition of "spouse", in order to conform to guidance issued by the Internal Revenue Service and the Department of Labor following the Supreme Court's decision in U.S. v.
+In 2014, the Plan was also amended to modify the definition of "spouse", in order to conform to guidance issued by the Internal Revenue Service and the Department of Labor following the Supreme Court's decision in U.S. v.
 Windsor to recognize same-sex marriages which are legally valid in the state of celebration.
-A temporary employee shall be eligible to participate immediately following the date he or she has been credited with at least one thousand (1,000) Hours of
+A temporary employee shall be eligible to participate immediately following the date he or she has been credited with at least one thousand (1,000)

-Service during a 12-month period beginning on his or her first date of employment or any anniversary thereof.
+hours of service during a 12-month period beginning on his or her first date of employment or any anniversary thereof.